Timber Lifespan Outdoors: How Long Wood Really Lasts Outside

 DIY Scenario: Cedar vs Treated Pine

 Marta built two raised planters: one with untreated cedar, another with ground-contact treated pine.
 After five rainy seasons, the treated pine remained solid while the cedar planter showed soft spots at soil level.
-Treatment often matters more than species for ground contact.
+Treatment often matters more than species for ground contact — though cedar's natural oils did keep the above-ground sections looking nicer for longer, with less of that grey weathered surface that pine develops.
+A practical takeaway: the constant dampness right at the soil line is what really tests outdoor timber.

 How to Extend Timber Lifespan Outdoors